Local Latinx students receive scholarships at LEAP Gala

-Latinx students throughout Cache Valley were awarded Leadership, Education Achievement and Prosperity Scholarships and were celebrated during the second annual LEAP Gala on Wednesday evening at USU.
+Latinx students from around Cache Valley were awarded Leadership, Education Achievement and Prosperity Scholarships and were celebrated during the second annual LEAP Gala on Wednesday evening at USU.

 Through the fundraising efforts over the past year and many donations, LEAP raised enough money to award scholarships for 53 students heading into their freshman year at USU, Bridgerland Technical College, University of Utah, Weber State College, Dixie State University and Salt Lake Community College.